Updated May 2018

 And don’t forget to have a good 404 error page ready just in case!
 Check our Pinterest board for some inspiration:

-To identify your broken links and get more specific recommendations on how to improve your site’s ranking on Google, signup for a FREE 10 day trial of MarketGoo.
+To identify your broken links and get more specific recommendations on how to improve your site’s ranking on Google, signup to marketgoo for FREE.